The lower bound for the number of facets of a k-neighborly d-polytope with d+3 vertices: Introduction

-There exists a widespread feeling that $k$-neigh\-bor\-ly polytopes are very common among convex polytopes~\cite{Grunbaum:2003, Henk:2004, Gillmann:2006}.
-Moreover, they appear as faces (with superpolynomial number of vertices) of combinatorial polytopes associated with NP-complete problems~\cite{Maksimenko:2014, Maksimenko:2015}.
+There exists a widespread feeling that neighborly polytopes are very common among convex polytopes~\cite{Henk:2004, Gillmann:2006, Grunbaum:2003}.
+The current estimates for the number of combinatorial types of neighbborly $d$-polytopes are very close asymptotically to the ones of (all) $d$-polytopes~\cite{Padrol:2013}.
+(In~\cite{Firsching:2017}, there are presented modern achievements in classification of neighborly polytopes with small dimension ($\le 10$) and number of vertices ($\le 12$).)
+Moreover, $k$-neigh\-bor\-ly polytopes appear as faces (with superpolynomial number of vertices) of polytopes associated with NP-hard combinatorial optimization problems~\cite{Maksimenko:2014, Maksimenko:2016}.